Godot is a 2D and 3D, cross-platform, free, and open-source game engine.

 It supports both OpenGL versions, OpenGL 2 and OpenGL 3.
 This allows users with outdated computers to learn game developments.

-You can develop 2D and 3D games using Godot for over one platform including Linux, Windows, macOS and Android.
+You can develop 2D and 3D games using Godot for over one platform including Linux, Windows, macOS, and Android.

 The best part of Godot is its download size.
 While other game engines are of GBs, Godot is only approximately 100 MB big.

 It is free and open-source, published under MIT license.
-Godot also has a well-written documentation, which makes it a perfect tool for beginners.
+Godot also has well-written documentation, which makes it a perfect tool for beginners.

-Godot is not as popular as Unity or Unreal Engine, but it is starting to get a lot of support by users.
+Godot is not as popular as Unity or Unreal Engine, but it is starting to get a lot of support from users.
 There are thousands of professional videos on YouTube to learn and experiment with Godot.

-It’s easy to install and set-up for production on Linux and as well as other operating systems.
+It’s easy to install and set up for production on Linux and as well as other operating systems.

 You can use Godot with GDscript and C#.
-GDScript is the official programing language for Godot, but it also supports node based programming and C#.
+GDScript is the official programing language for Godot, but it also supports node-based programming and C#.

-Download and set-up Godot
+Download and set up Godot

 Go to Godot’s official website and click on the Download button available on the top menu.
 You can also explore this website to see more features of Godot.

 Download the version that supports your system.
-Download 64 bit if you bought your computer after 2008 and if you bought your computer before that, then check if you are using a 32 bit or 64 bit operating system.
+Download 64-bit if you bought your computer after 2008 and if you bought your computer before that, then check if you are using a 32-bit or 64-bit operating system.

 If you want to work in Godot using GDscript then download the Standard version or if you want to work with C# then choose the Mono version.